For a your own copy of "Muskoka Etiquette" that you can post, click here - Muskoka Etiquette

 - Boating safety - Various boat licensing opportunities are available on-line, or in kiosks throughout the area during the summer.
 Take note of anyone paddling a motorized boat to see if they need help due to engine trouble.

-- Boats wakes - can cause considerable damage and you are considered the responsible party.
+- Boat wake - can cause considerable damage and you are considered the responsible party.
 Reduce your wake near docks, shorelines, swimmers, canoes and sailboats.

 - Floating items - such as rafts and water toys should be placed so as not to impair boating safety.
 Water toys should be brought to shore when not in use.
 Remember these things are not to be used for a slalom course for jet skis and do pose a risk of injury or damage to the driver or the floater.